-- Do not try to pick up the broken glass
+- Do not pick up the broken glass

 - Ask someone to contact a member of the stewarding team (distinguished by their bright yellow clothing) or any other volunteer for assistance

-- Wait for one of our volunteers to come and safely clear the broken glass.
+- Wait for one of our volunteers to come and safely remove the broken glass.

 Getting your drink

-The main bar or upstairs bar is in the main hall on the left of the hall.
-The beers are arranged in alphabetical order by brewery, starting with “A” on the left as you view the bar from the glasses counter.
-Located at the rear of the main all is the foreign beer bar.
+The main bar is upstairs on the left of the main hall.
+Beers are arranged in alphabetical order by brewery, starting with “A” on the left as you view the bar from the glasses counter.
+The foreign beer bar is at the rear of the main hall.